Collela/TrafficLightsProject/README.md

 # TrafficLightProject

-Project in JS of a traffic light, in this project used the resources like tenary, arrow function, functions stored in objects to create the dynamic call and timers, semantic code.
+In this JavaScript project, I implemented a dynamic traffic light using modern language features such as ternary operators, arrow functions, and functions stored in objects.
+The code is written semantically and includes timers to control the light changes.